Telephone: 613 533-2687 Fax: 613 533-6463

 PHYS 860 Micro/Nanofabrication

 A multi-disciplinary graduate course on the principles of micro/nanofabrication.
 It aims to help students from a broad range of sciences gain perspective on techniques, tools, and strategies for the micro/nanofabrication of devices for a variety of applications.
 The course will feature hands-on experience at NanoFabrication Kingston, the cleanroom and nanofabrication facility at Queen’s.
-(3.0 credit units)

-PREREQUISITE: Permission from the instructor.
+PREREQUISITE: Permission of the instructor

 PHYS 861 Physics of the Early Universe